release-engineering/iib/README.md

   and `registry_replacements`.
 The order of the dictionaries in the list will determine the order of customizations applied to the bundle.

-  * The `csv_annotations` value is a dictionary where each key is the annotation to set on the ClusterServiceVersion files, and the value is a Python template string of the value to be set.
+  * The `csv_annotations` customization type is a dictionary where the key `annotations` value is a dictionary where each key is the annotation to set on the ClusterServiceVersion files, and the value is a Python template string of the value to be set.
 IIB only substitutes `{package_name}` in the template string.
-  * The `package_name_suffix` value is a string of a suffix to add to the package name of the operator.
+  * The `package_name_suffix` customization type is a dictionary where the key `suffix` value is a string of a suffix to add to the package name of the operator.
-  * The `registry_replacements` value is a dictionary where the keys are the old registries to replace and the values are the registries to replace the old registries with.
+  * The `registry_replacements` customization type is a dictionary where the key `replacements` value is a dictionary where the keys are the old registries to replace and the values are the registries to replace the old registries with.
 This replaces the registry in all the ClusterServiceVersion files.
+  * The `image_name_from_labels` customization type is a dictionary where the key `template` value is a string which specifies a combination of label names in curly braces which will be substituted with the actual label values from the bundle image.

   Here is an example that ties this all together: